MaximiliMax/Robot-Arm-Synchronizer/README.md

 ![Hero_Shot](https://user-images.githubusercontent.com/69880859/214206669-7a899684-68eb-4cd2-ad90-e297770b5580.jpg)
 Project Purpose: Translate human arm motion to a robot arm

-University MTE 100 - MTE 121 Course Project
+University First Year | MTE 100 & MTE 121 Course Project

 Acknowledgements:
 This project was made possible by the excellent work of Xander Soldaat at Bot Bench which can be found in the link below: